 Jeff is originally from Chillicothe, Ohio and received a BFA in Theater Design and Production from the University of Cincinnati, College-Conservatory of Music.
 Jeff has been directing, teaching, and designing professionally since 2003.
 Some of his directorial credits include Into the Woods, A New Brain, Zanna Don’t!, Urinetown, Grand Hotel, Seussical, The Laramie Project, A Man of No Importance, Pippin, Marvin’s Room, and Captain Louie.
 He has written two original musicals for PGT with collaborator Barry James; Once Upon a Time and Toby and Walter.
 At Grandstreet, Jeff has directed The Secret Garden and Lucky Stiff.
 He has played some of his favorite roles on the Grandstreet stage, including the Baker in Into the Woods, Charlie Brown in You’re a Good Man, Charlie Brown, Chip in Spelling Bee and Man One in Songs For a New World.
 Jeff has served as Artistic Director at Grandstreet since 2012.

-Marianne received her BFA in Theatre Arts from the University of Nebraska at Kearney.
+Marianne Adams (she/her) received her BFA in Theatre Arts from the University of Nebraska at Kearney.
 Marianne has directed many mainstage productions for Grandstreet, some favorites include Frozen, Jr Elf Jr, Tarzan, Rock of Ages, The 25th Annual Putnam Co.
 Spelling Bee, Big River and Ragtime.
 She teaches acting classes for the Theatre School (greatest kids in town).
 She has also worked as a mentor and artist-in-residence in the Helena Public Schools and surrounding areas.

 Marianne was the 2015 Runner-up for the Excellence in Theatre Education Award presented by The Broadway League and Carnegie Mellon University at The Tony Awards.
 She is also a Freddie G. Fellowship award recipient for 2018.